South Carolina

 In addition to this, PandaDoc Notary ensures your document is safeguarded against identity fraud by using a Knowledge-Based Authentication (KBA) process to verify signers’ identities.
 The platform also utilizes state-of-the-art data encryption to safely store your documents.

 To top it all off, PandaDoc Notary was built to be incredibly user-friendly and easy to work with.
 The product help center also allows you unlimited access to the full range of knowledge and solutions that you may need.
-They also offer reliable and knowledgeable 24/7 live chat support so that you are always covered, no matter what.
+They also offer reliable and knowledgeable chat support so that you are always covered, no matter what.

 Request a demo today to learn more about how PandaDoc Notary can help you and try it out for yourself.